SuperOfficeDocs/superoffice-docs/docs/en/learn/index.md

 You can use SuperOffice CRM right out of the box.
 You do not have to make any changes or customize it, to use it.

-However, when you've developed your own routines, your unique way of working, we understand that you may want to implement these processes in your CRM solution.
+However, when you have developed your own routines, your unique way of working, we understand that you may want to implement these processes in your CRM solution.

 Customizing SuperOffice CRM to the way your team works will help them get familiar with and adopt your CRM solution quicker.
 When the system supports your users in their daily work, they are more likely to embrace it.